rust-lang/rust-wiki-backup/Doc-attributes.md

 # The many uses of attributes

 *Note: This page has not been updated in a long time.
-There are many more attributes in use now.*
+There are many more attributes in use now.
+A complete list of attributes is available from https://github.com/mozilla/rust/blob/master/src/librustc/middle/lint.rs in the items "crate_attrs" and "other_attrs".*

 ## Meta items